amanzi/amanzi/spack/README.md

 # Detailed instructions with system specific directions

-This expands on the Quick Start section of these instructions and provides additional details as well as system specific best practices to build Amanzi with Spack.
+This expands on the _quick_ _ start_ section of these instructions and provides additional details as well as system specific best practices to build Amanzi with Spack.

-If compilers are available on your system you can load them using:
+If compilers are available on your system, you can load them using:
 ```
 spack compiler find
 ```
-This will update the file: ${HOME}/.spack/<system>/compilers.yaml
+This will update the file: ${HOME}/.spack/_system_/compilers.yaml

-The <system> could be for instance a supercomputer (NERSC), local cluster or your desktop/laptop.
+The _system_ could be for instance a supercomputer (NERSC), local cluster, or your desktop/laptop.

-If you are on a system using modules, first load the compiler module and then the spack command, for instance:
+If you are on a system using modules, first load the compiler module and then the Spack command, for instance:
 ```
 module load gcc/XXX
 spack compiler find